We Will

 Surgeries

-These will be held monthly, with two councillors in attendance if possible.
+We have two surgeries a month, with two councillors in attendance if possible.
+Please pop along.

-We promise we will respond to every email.
+We respond to every email.
 If we cannot give you an answer immediately, we will tell you why, what we are doing and when we hope to come back to you by.

 If we slip up occasionally, tell us, chase us!